 #1 of 9 Places to Visit in Chittorgarh

-At a distance of 7 km from Chittorgarh Railway Station, Chittorgarh Fort is an ancient hill fort situated in Chittorgarh town of Rajasthan.
-It one of the largest forts in India and also one of the top heritage places in Rajasthan.
-It is a World Heritage Site included in Hill Forts of Rajasthan and also one of the top places to visit as part of Rajasthan trip.
+At a distance of 7 km from Chittorgarh Railway Station, Chittorgarh Fort is an ancient hill fort situated in the Chittorgarh town of Rajasthan.
+It one of the forts in India, and among the top heritage places in Rajasthan.

-Chittorgarh was one of the most contested seats of power in India with probably some .....
+Chittorgarh was one of the most contested seats of power in India with probably some of the most .....

 #2 of 9 Places to Visit in Chittorgarh